JonathanGrossman/mongodb_basics/02_node_crud.md

 { _id: 5fa406ec3f4b71a70ae05daf, first: 'Jill', last: 'Hill' }
 ```

-Only those documents with a `last` of "Doe" were updated with a `first` of "Joe."
+Only those documents with a `last` of `"Doe"` were updated with a `first` of `"Joe"`.
 Update successful!

 ### .replaceOne()

 Next is the `.replaceOne()` method, which replaces one document that matches the filter criteria.
-Like the `update` methods, the `.replaceOne()` method accepts two required arguments (filter and replacement) and one optional (options) `.replaceOne(filter, replacement, options)`.
+Like the `update` methods, the `.replaceOne()` method accepts two required arguments (`filter` and `replacement`) and one optional (`options`), like so `.replaceOne(filter, replacement, options)`.

-The first argument is a filter.
+The first argument is `filter`.
 This is essentially the same for `.replaceOne()` as it is for the `update` methods.
-You use filter to specify which document to replace.
-The `.replaceOne()` method is like the `.updateOne` method in the sense that it operates on the first document returned.
+You use `filter` to specify which document to replace.
+The `.replaceOne()` method is like the `.updateOne()` method in the sense that it operates on the first document returned.
 Instead of updating it, the `.replaceOne()` method replaces the document.

-If you can specify an empty object `.replaceOne({})`, the method replaces the first document returned in the collection.
+If you specify an empty object `.replaceOne({})`, the method replaces the first document returned in the collection.
 If instead of usng an empty object you use specific criteria, like the `first` field of a document in your `users_collection`, you will replace the first document that matches that criteria.
 For instance,  `.replaceOne({"_id": ObjectID("5fa406ec3f4b71a70ae05dab"))}, replacement)` filters for the document that has an `_id` field with a value of `ObjectID("5fa406ec3f4b71a70ae05dab")`.

-The second argument is the replacement document.
-This is similar to the updates argument for the `update` methods, but instead of specifying a subset of fields the replace, you specify the entire new document (like you do for the `insert` methods).
+The second argument is the `replacement` object.
+This is similar to the `updates` argument for the `update` methods, but instead of specifying a subset of fields to replace, you specify the entire new object.
+Like you do for the `insert` methods, `replacement` is an object of `field:value` pairs that represents what the document will look like when updated.

-MongoDB will keep the same `_id` field for the revised document as for the document before it was replaced.
-If you include an `_id` field in the object for replacement, it needs to be the same `_id` already assigned to that document.
+MongoDB will keep the same `_id` field for the revised document as for the document before it was replaced, but it will replace all the other `fields:values` in the document with the `fields:values` in `replacement`.
+If you include an `_id` field in the object for `replacement`, it needs to be the same `_id` already assigned to that document.
 This preservation of the `_id` value is what makes this a replacement.
 Aside from the `_id` field, the revised document can have different fields and values as the document before it was replaced.

-Also note that the `.replaceOne()` method doesn't use the operator expressions.
-Rather, it's an object of field:value pairs, just like what you do for the `insert` methods.
-For now, don't worry about the options argument.
+A few things to note.
+The `.replaceOne()` method doesn't use the operator expressions (like `$set`).
+For now, don't worry about the `options` argument.
 It is optional, so you can simply just omit it when calling the method.

-Here is an example of using `.replaceOne()` with arguments for filter and replacement.
-The options argument is omitted.
+Here is an example of using `.replaceOne()` with arguments for `filter` and `replacement` (no `options` argument).
 The code example below is very similar to the code you've seen above.
-The lines in the code below that you should focus on are `replacement_doc = {middle: "Margaret", country: "Guatemala",};` and `replaced_user = await users_collection.replaceOne({ first: "Jill" }, replacement_doc);`
+The lines in the code below that you should focus on are `replacement_doc = {middle: "Margaret", country: "Guatemala",};` and `replaced_user = await users_collection.replaceOne({ first: "Jill" }, replacement_doc);`.

 ```node
 const { MongoClient } = require("mongodb");